voidsatisfaction/Paste-it/README.md

 ## 1. Abstract

-Save some tedious copy and paste texts to your google chrome storage and reuse any time!!
+Save some texts for tedious copy and paste on your google chrome storage and reuse any time any where using your chrome browser!!

 ## 2. Motivation